 - They also improve studies be making sure it is easy for people to participate.

 - Finally, they work with organizations like FDA to influence how research is done.

 Q. What commitment is involved in becoming a Research Advocate?

 A. Research Advocates spend a minimum of three hours per month activities.
 This includes a monthly one-hour conference call to tell us about your activities.
 This helps us track our success.
 It also includes any projects you are working on.

-Q. After attending the training, will Research Advocates receive ongoing support from the Parkinson's Foundation and Emory University?
+Q. After attending the training, will Research Advocates receive ongoing support from the Parkinson's Foundation and University of Minnesota University?